amytee252/Keystrokes_NN/README.md

 The raw typing data (e.g. keystrokes and timestamps) cannot be directly used by an anomoly detector.
 A set of timing features has been extracted from the raw data.
 The features are organised into a vector of times, called a `timing vector'.

+# Data Cleaning

+All but one of the features can be trained on 'as is', except the feature 'subject' as this is an object, rather than an int or float.
+Each unique subject is replaced by an integer, e.g subject with ID s002 is replaced by 0.

 ### Thoughts